Lesson 22. Guide to Using For-Each Loop in Java | Learn Basic Java

 Summary

 The for-each loop makes the code cleaner, but it is not always suitable.
-When you need to modify values or control the index, you should use the traditional for
+When you need to modify values or control the index, you should use the traditional for loop.

 Next Lesson: Lesson 23.
 How to Use the While Loop in Java Programming